-Doctor of Philosophy in Life Sciences with Biochemistry Concentration

-Master of Science Degree to Ph.D.
+Doctor of Philosophy in Life Sciences with Biochemistry Concentration Master of Science Degree to Ph.D.

 Total Hours 47

 Enrichment courses 3 12

-BCH 9000 Dissertation Research/ Dissertation in Biochemistry,Molecular Biology,Entomology and Plant Pathology 20
+BCH 9000 Dissertation Research/ Dissertation in Biochemistry, Molecular Biology, Entomology and Plant Pathology 20

 BCH 8101 Seminar 2 2

 or BCH 6804 Molecular Biology Methods

 BCH 8654 Intermediary Metabolism 1 4

 BCH 8633 Enzymes

 BCH 6623 Biochemistry of Specialized Tissues

 BCH 6414 Protein Methods

 Select one of the following: 3-4

 BCH 6613 General Biochemistry II (prerequisite) 3

 BCH 6603 General Biochemistry I (prerequisite) 3

-- 1 Or equivalent BCH or Life Science-related coursework; students completing the split-level BCH core courses at MSU at the 4000-level are exempt from these classes, and other approved courses will be substituted in consultation with the major professor and the student's graduate committee. - 2 The first formal seminar should be within the first 1.5 years the student is in residence.
-The final seminar will be a presentation of the final research results of the student. - 3 It is recommended that the doctoral program include enrichment courses to be approved by the graduate committee.
-The enrichment program would consist of 12 course credits or equivalent special projects or directed individual study related to the specific interests and needs of the student.
+Or equivalent BCH or Life Science-related coursework; students completing the split-level BCH core courses at MSU at the 4000-level are exempt from these classes, and other approved courses will be substituted in consultation with the major professor and the student's graduate committee.